 Initial Challenges + Pain Points

-Prior to their adoption of Quitch, the onboarding and training process for new members of the IT Services team at UON was long and strenuous, requiring three weeks of full-time, face-to-face training per new team member.
+Prior to their adoption of Quitch, the onboarding and training process for new members of the IT Services team at UON was long and strenuous.
+The team required three weeks of full-time, face-to-face training per new team member.

-This however, does not cover the full extent of the challenges faced by the team during the onboarding process.
-Not only did training require an immense amount of time and human capital, physical training manuals quickly became outdated, and learning was inconsistent as trainee’s often interacted with several different trainers.
-Ultimately, this led to large workflow bottlenecks as the time it took to onboard just a single team member increased workload for other members of the team, resulting in the delay of ongoing operational tasks and projects.
+This, however, does not cover the full extent of the challenges faced by the team during the onboarding process.
+Not only did training require an immense amount of time and human capital, physical training manuals quickly became outdated.
+As a consequence, learning was inconsistent as trainees were interacting with several different trainers.
+Ultimately, this led to large workflow bottlenecks as the time it took to onboard just a single team member increased workload for other members of the team.
+This led to delays in ongoing operational tasks and projects.

 However, after all of these pain points, it was still difficult to measure the readiness of new team members with a lack of standardised assessment and analytics.

 These challenges and pain points are what led Stacey and the team at UON to pursue an alternative to their prior process.
 They sought an alternative that was smooth, efficient, and most importantly, repeatable, with standardised training and analytics to track progress.
 This is what led them to Quitch.

 After exploring their options and opting for Quitch, the UON IT Services team used Quitch’s highly-accessible educator portal to build custom classes for their online learning and training process.
 The team was able to craft custom classes that covered all stages of training including induction, basic training, knowledge base testing and further learning where required.
 With the customisation tools offered by the Quitch educator portal, these classes were all fully-catered to the needs of both learners (trainees) and educators (trainers).